-- Call Humana Customer Service at 1-800-4HUMANA or the number listed on the back of the member's ID card. - Provide the subscriber's identification number and other authentication information
+- Call Humana Customer Service at 800-457-4708 or the number on the back of the patient's Humana ID card. - Provide the subscriber's identification number and other authentication information.

-ChoiceCare is a provider network, not an insurance company, health plan administrator or other payer and, therefore, does not provide verification of member eligibility and benefits.
-The member ID card bears the name and logo of the insurance company or plan administrator to contact to verify member benefits and eligibility.
-The verification phone number and/or Website address also can be found on the member ID card.
+ChoiceCare and HBHN are provider networks, not insurance companies, health plan administrators or other payers and, therefore, does not provide verification of member eligibility and benefits.
+The member ID card bears the name and logo of the insurance company or plan administrator to contact to verify benefits and eligibility.
+The verification phone number and/or website address also can be found on the member ID card.